GetStream/stream-cli/docs/stream-cli_config_remove.md

 ### Synopsis

-Remove one or more application from the configuraiton file.
+Remove one or more application from the configuration file.
 This operation is irrevocable.

 ```
 stream-cli config remove [app-name-1] [app-name-2] [app-name-n] [flags]